On Hilbert-Hartogs manifolds

 where $P_n$ are {\slsf continuous homogeneous} polynomials of degree $n$ satisfying

-The the radius of convergence $r>0$, which depends on $z^0$, is the supremum of radii of balls $B^{\infty}(z^0,r')$ centered at $z^0$ which are contained in $D$ and such that $f$ is bounded on $B^{\infty}(z^0,r')$.
+The radius of convergence $r(z^0)$ given by \eqqref(cauchy) can be less than the distance $d(z^0,\d \cald)$ from $z^0$ to the boundary of $\cald$.
+But if $f$ is bounded on $\cald$ then $r(z^0)\ge d(z^0,\d \cald)$, see \cite{Mu} for more details.
 The norm of a continuous $n$-homogeneous polynomial is defined as

-Cauchy-Hadamard formula \eqqref(cauchy) guarantees the uniform and absolute convergence of power series \eqqref(hol-map) on every ball $B(z^0,r')$ with $r'<r$, see \cite{Mu} for more details.
-Note, however, that $r$ can be smaller then the distance from $z^0$ to the boundary $\d D$ of $D$.
-It is important to note that the space $\calp_n$ of continuous, homogeneous polynomial mappings of degree $n$ from $\l^2$ to itself is a Banach space with respect to the norm \eqqref(norm-n).
+Cauchy-Hadamard formula \eqqref(cauchy) guarantees the uniform and absolute (\ie normal) convergence of power series \eqqref(hol-map) on every ball $B(z^0,r')$ with $r'<r(z^0)$.
+It is important to note that the space $\calp_n$ of continuous, homogeneous polynomial mappings of degree $n$ from $\el^2$ is a Banach space with respect to the norm \eqqref(norm-n).